mohamicorp/search-for-stash-issues/README.md

 # Search for Stash

 **Search for Stash** is a code, file and commit search service for Atlassian's Stash.
-It's powered by an embedded [Elasticsearch](https://www.elastic.co/products/elasticsearch) node.
+It's powered by a built-in [Elasticsearch](https://www.elastic.co/products/elasticsearch) node.

 **Table of Contents**